Candied Ginger Recipe: How to Make it Easy & Delicious at Home

 Now that you’ve successfully made candied ginger from scratch, you can put some away for later and enjoy the results.
 Here are some suggestions for how to best preserve and savor your crystallized ginger:

 It’s up to you whether you want to keep your candied ginger in the syrup or in a separate container.
-Sugar-coated ginger can be kept for a long time in an airtight container in a cool, dark place.
-Crystallized ginger without a sugar coating should be kept cold or frozen.
+Sugar-coated ginger can be kept for a long time in an airtight container in a cool, dark place, or stored in the fridge or refrigerator to extend its shelf life.
+Homemade candied ginger should be stored in a sealed container in the refrigerator for up to 2 months to maintain its freshness and flavor.

 Making use of Candied Ginger: There are many applications for crystallized ginger due to its adaptability.
-You can eat it as is, mix it into granola bars, sprinkle it on top of pancakes or yogurt bowls, use it as a garnish for desserts and cocktails, and so on.
+You can eat it as is, enjoying eating it as a snack or dessert, mix it into granola bars, sprinkle it on top of pancakes or yogurt bowls, use it as a garnish for desserts and cocktails, and so on.
+Candied ginger is often added to trail mix for a flavorful snack.
 The potential is enormous.

 FAQ’s About Candied Ginger